nvpham12/Amazon-Big-Data-Customer-Segmentation/README.md

 - Dropped duplicates
 - Filtered data to last 2 years of observations and only reviews with verified purchases
 - Removed incorrect observations and columns
-- Converted data types such as timestamp in milliseconds to seconds and price to double type (a type of integer in PySpark)
+- Converted data types to proper format such as timestamp to seconds and price to double (a type of integer in PySpark)

 # Feature Engineering
 Recency, Frequency, and Monetary (RFM) metrics will be used as the features for the model.
-Since we do not have customer purchase dates in the data, we will work around this by using review date as a proxy for purchase time.
-Because the data includes an indicator for verified purchases, we can screen whether reviewers are customers in the data.
-The RFM features will represent the following in this project:
+Since we do not have customer purchase dates in the data, the traditional RFM metrics can't be obtained.
+However, a work around is to use review date as a proxy for purchase time.
+Because the data includes an indicator for verified purchases, reviewers can be screened to find verified customers.
+The RFM features in this project will be represented as follows:
-- Recency will measure how recent the review left by the customer is (using 1 full year back from the last review left; September 2022 to September 2023) as a proxy for how recent a customer made a purchase
+- Recency will measure how recent the review left by the customer is as a proxy for how recent a customer made a purchase
 - Frequency will measure how often a customer leaves reviews as a proxy for how often a customer made purchases
 - Monetary will measure how much a customer spends based on prices of the product they reviewed